aiproshar/connector/README.md

 ```
 ## Architecture

-Connector uses 4 channels to pass incomming events to the publish handler,
+Connector uses 4 channels to pass incoming events to the publish handler,

 or database insert handler after failure, database channel to restore messages failed